 Symptoms and Signs of Silicosis

 Chronic silicosis is often asymptomatic, but many patients eventually develop dyspnea during exertion that progresses to dyspnea at rest.
 Productive cough, when present, may be due to silicosis, coexisting chronic occupational (industrial) bronchitis, or smoking.
 Breath sounds diminish as the disorder progresses, and pulmonary consolidation, pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
 It has many secondary causes; some cases are idiopathic.
-In pulmonary hypertension, pulmonary vessels become constricted... read more , and respiratory failure Overview of Respiratory Failure Acute respiratory failure is a life-threatening impairment of oxygenation, carbon dioxide elimination, or both.
-Respiratory failure may occur because of impaired gas exchange, decreased ventilation... read more with or without right ventricular failure Cor Pulmonale Cor pulmonale is right ventricular enlargement secondary to a lung disorder that causes pulmonary artery hypertension.
+In pulmonary hypertension, pulmonary vessels may become constricted... read more , and respiratory failure Overview of Respiratory Failure Acute respiratory failure is a life-threatening impairment of oxygenation, carbon dioxide elimination, or both.
+Respiratory failure may occur because of impaired gas exchange, decreased ventilation... read more with or without right ventricular failure Cor Pulmonale Cor pulmonale is right ventricular (RV) enlargement secondary to a lung disorder that causes pulmonary artery hypertension.
 Right ventricular failure follows.
-Findings include peripheral edema, neck... read more may develop in advanced disease.
+Findings include peripheral edema... read more may develop in advanced disease.